What was lost and what survived devastating Notre Dame fire

 "We don't, at the moment, have trees on our territory of the size that were cut in the 13th century," de Feydeau told France Info radio.

-Also believed lost are statues of St. Denis and St. Genevieve, the patron saints of Paris, as they had been stored in the spire.
+Also believed lost are statues of St. Denis and Ste.
+Genevieve, the patron saints of Paris, as they had been stored in the spire.

 "They were placed at the summit of the church in 1935 by the archbishop of Paris to protect the building," said Laurent Ferri, the former heritage conservator at the French National Archives.
 "If so, they are now likely reduced to ashes.
 It is a great loss for Catholics and for art lovers worldwide."